trueagi-io/chaining/README.md

 - Probabilistic backward chaining
 - PLN prototype
 - PLN based Inference control
-- Roman Treutlein's argument set chainer (git module)
+- Roman Treutlein's argument set chainer applied on "Light PLN", as a git module
 - and more

 It also contains a MeTTa module of backward and forward chaining